 Once indicated that a child/young person may be eligible, a multi-disciplinary team meeting will be held.
 Within this meeting the collated evidence and the assessor’s recommendation will be discussed and a decision reached as to whether or not the child or young person has a continuing care need.
 This will then be taken to Children’s Continuing Care panel to be ratified and support package agreed.
 A decision about eligibility will usually be made within 6 weeks of a multi-disciplinary meeting being carried out.

 A bespoke care package is then arranged and this is called a continuing care package.
-Some of the care may be provided through existing services, some may need to be specially arranged.
+Some of the care may be provided through existing services, some may need to be specially arranged; care can be commissioned on your behalf or you can request a Personal Health Budget to meet assessed health and well-being needs.
 The health care package is designed to complement support and services offered by Social Care and Education.
 Children who are eligible for continuing care have complex needs and developing the right package of support in a safe way, can take time.

 You can find more information in the National Framework for Children and Young People’s Continuing Care (2016).

 Contact Name- Continuing Care Team

 Age Ranges - 0 to 18 years